seek-oss/playroom/README.md

 ## Snippets

-Snippets allows the definition of patterns or larger compositions of components.
-A snippet is previewed in-situ across themes and viewports as you navigate the list, supporting faster exploration and prototyping workflow.
+Playroom allows you to quickly insert predefined snippets of code, providing live previews across themes and viewports as you navigate the list.
+These snippets can be configured via a `snippets` file that looks like this:

 ```js
 export default [